-With extreme care, you can use cast iron on an electric glass top stove.
-Ensure the base is not pitted or rough so it will not scratch the stove.
+With extreme care, you can use cast iron on an electric glass-top stove.
+Ensure the base is not pitted or rough to not scratch the stove.
 Enamel cast iron is better than regular seasoned cast iron.

 Learn more about using cast iron on electric glass top stoves.